blankf1sh/forge-dvd-v3/README.md

 Breaking the InvalidBalance invariant by transferring tokens directly to the vault;
 rather than using the deposit method provided by the vault.
 Different accounting methods lead to headaches !!

+2. NaiveReceiver

+Does not check whether the flashloaned amount is greater than 0.
+Public function hence anyone can call and drain the receiver due to the flashloan fee.